mattiaongit/stargazing/README.md

 Here you could setup

-- Stargazer field to fetched*
+- Stargazer field to fetch*
 - Output file name
 *
 By default the following fields are fetched:
 ```python